 Many Lithuanians feel they are being punished by Russia for unsolved political issues, just as the Kremlin has used gas supplies to goad Ukraine and Belarus over political and economic disputes.

-Lithuania has demanded compensation from Moscow for alleged damages incurred during the Soviet occupation from 1945 to 1991, and last year enacted a European Union directive to separate gas supply and distribution, a direct blow to Russia's commercial interests in the country.
-Estonia and Latvia, which also receive all their gas from Russia, have done neither- and, not surprisingly, enjoy cheaper prices.
+Lithuania has demanded compensation from Moscow for alleged damages incurred during the Soviet occupation from 1945 to 1991, and last year enacted a European Union directive to separate gas supply and distribution, a direct blow to Russia’s commercial interests in the country.
+Estonia and Latvia, which also receive all their gas from Russia, have done neither _ and are thus rewarded with cheaper prices.

 Lithuania has a long-term supply agreement with Russia’s state-owned gas monopoly Gazprom, which expires in 2015.
 Russia has justified the price rises by saying the deal allows it to index gas rates to oil prices.
 The catch is that Russia has given discounts to friendly nations, while sticking to the full price for those with which it has disputes.